Major wildfire in Spain forces the evacuation of 1,500

 The head of the local Aragon government, Javier Lamban, said Sunday that the situation was critical in the town of Añon de Moncayo and the priority for the 300 firefighters fighting the blaze was to protect human lives and villages.

-The wildfire, which was declared Saturday, developed a 50-kilometer (31-mile) perimeter in less than 24 hours, the local forest chief said.
+The wildfire, which began Saturday, developed a 50-kilometer (31-mile) perimeter in less than 24 hours, the local forest chief said.
+It’s estimated burned surface could be up to 8,000 hectares (20,000 acres), state news agency EFE reported.

 Those who fled took shelter in three different sports centers in nearby towns.